hotzenklotz/picobrew-server/README.md

 This is a reverse engineered server for the proprietary PicoBrew protocol.
 The [PicoBrew Zymatic](http://www.picobrew.com/) is a machine to homebrew beer.
 Since their Firmware is not yet open sourced (they intend to release it at some point) it is missing an offline mode this server can be used as an alternative.

 # HTTP API
-The PicoBrew's built in Ardunio uses an unencrypted HTTP communication protocol.
+The PicoBrew's built-in Ardunio uses an unencrypted HTTP communication protocol.
 All request are `GET` requests and are not authenticated.
 The following documentation is based on Firmware 1.18.

 ## Get all user recipes
 This request retrieves all the user recipes from the server.